 - No. Funds cannot be granted to sponsor a table or for event tickets.
-When you make your initial contribution to your GCDAF, the contribution is 100% tax-deductible.
+When you make your initial contribution to the GCDAF, the contribution is 100% tax-deductible.
 That is because you do not receive any goods/services in exchange for that contribution.
-Charitable events and galas provide their attendees with benefits that aren’t tax-deductible, such as food, drinks and door prizes.
+Charitable events and galas provide attendees with benefits that aren’t tax-deductible, such as food, drinks and door prizes.

-- Can I recommend a grant from a Great Commission Donor Advised Fund to any charity or non-profit organization?
+- Can I recommend a grant from a Great Commission Donor Advised Fund account to any charity or non-profit organization?

 - Yes, nearly any, subject to our Program Guidelines.
 Cru Foundation can make grants to charitable organizations that are tax-exempt under Internal Revenue Code Section 501(c)(3) and public charities under IRS Section 509(a) if they are not in contradiction with the goals, objectives and religious mission of Cru.